 Virtual Private Database is a type of fine-grained access control using security policies.
-Fine-grained access control means that access to data can be controlled down to specific rows as defined by the security policy.
+Fine-grained access control means that you can control access to data down to specific rows as defined by the security policy.

-The rules that encode a security policy are defined in a policy function, which is an SPL function with certain input parameters and return value.
+The rules that encode a security policy are defined in a policy function.
+A policy function is an SPL function with certain input parameters and return value.
 The security policy is the named association of the policy function to a particular database object, typically a table.

 The database objects currently supported by EDB Postgres Advanced Server Virtual Private Database are tables.
-Policies cannot be applied to views or synonyms.
+You can apply policies to views or synonyms.

-The advantages of using Virtual Private Database are the following:
+The following are advantages of using Virtual Private Database:

-- Provides a fine-grained level of security.
-Database object level privileges given by the
+- It provides a fine-grained level of security.
+Database-object-level privileges given by the

-GRANTcommand determine access privileges to the entire instance of a database object, while Virtual Private Database provides access control for the individual rows of a database object instance.
+GRANTcommand determine access privileges to the entire instance of a database object.
+Virtual Private Database provides access control for the individual rows of a database object instance.

-- A different security policy can be applied depending upon the type of SQL command (
+- You can apply a different security policy depending on the type of SQL command (

-- The security policy can vary dynamically for each applicable SQL command affecting the database object depending upon factors such as the session user of the application accessing the database object.
+- The security policy can vary dynamically for each applicable SQL command affecting the database object.
+Factors such as the session user of the application accessing the database object affect the security policy.

-- Invocation of the security policy is transparent to all applications that access the database object and thus, individual applications don't have to be modified to apply the security policy.
+- Invoking the security policy is transparent to all applications that access the database object.
+You don't have to modify individual applications to apply the security policy.

-The only way security policies can be circumvented is if the
+The only way you can circumvent security policies is if the user is granted

-EXEMPT ACCESS POLICY privilege should be granted with extreme care as a user with this privilege is exempted from all policies in the database.
+EXEMPT ACCESS POLICY privilege.
+A user with this privilege is exempted from all policies in the database.